light-roast/ravenous/README.md

 ## Acknowledgments

 - [Juan Sebastián Silva](https://github.com/juansesilva) helped me with his expert feedback on the app's behavior and responsive design.
-He also helped me understand how to correctly import the icon image into the Vite React project so that it builds successfully.
+He also guided me on how to correctly fetch data from the Yelp API by setting the header of the request correctly.